spe-uob/2021-ARMessaging/README.md

 - Mac/Linux: `./gradlew TASK-NAME`

 Common build tasks are:
-- `assembleRelease` - for release builds
+- `assembleRelease` - for release builds (NOTE: To create a release build, you will need to sign your app with your private key.
+This can be done by following the instructions [here](https://developer.android.com/studio/build/building-cmdline#sign_cmdline)
 - `assembleDebug` - for debug builds

 More information can be found here: https://developer.android.com/studio/build/building-cmdline